sap-tutorials/How-Tos/tutorials/2017/06/fiori-ios-scpms-geolocation/fiori-ios-scpms-geolocation.md

 Method `registerGeofence(location:)` then instructs the location manager to start monitoring the supplied `SAPGeoLocation` geofence.

-Finally, locate the `renderLocationsOnMap(locations:)` function, and uncomment the commented out line, so it now calls the newly added `getRegionForLocation(location:)` method.
+Finally, locate the `renderLocationsOnMap(locations:)` function, and uncomment the commented out line, so it now calls the newly added `registerGeofence(location:)` method.

+[DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 19: ](Detect geofence events)]